clutch-creator/clutch-wp/README.md

 ## 🚀 Deployment

-This project uses GitHub Actions for automated releases:
+This project uses [Changesets](https://github.com/changesets/changesets) for automated versioning and publishing:

-1. Create a version tag: `git tag v1.0.0`
+1. Create a changeset: `bun run changeset`
-2. Push the tag: `git push origin v1.0.0`
+2. Push changes to `main` branch
 3. GitHub Actions will automatically:
-   - Build all packages
-   - Publish NPM packages
-   - Create GitHub release with WordPress plugin zip
+   - Create a "Release PR" with version updates
+   - When merged, publish NPM packages and create GitHub releases

 ## 🤝 Contributing